 An FAQ was released by the Illinois Department of Financial & Professional Regulation (IDFPR) which provides answers to some of the frequently asked questions around the fee waiver.
 We have collated below some of their FAQ into the questions most pertinent to social workers.
 You can still read the original FAQ here.

 How to Apply

 Q. Why is IDFPR waiving license renewal fees and initial application fees for frontline healthcare workers?

 A. During Governor Pritzker’s budget address in February, the Governor announced plans to waive licensing fees for nearly 525,000 frontline healthcare workers.
 Licensees in eligible professions whose renewal period takes place during Illinois’ Fiscal Years 2023 and 2024 (July 1, 2022 to June 30, 2024) will not pay a renewal fee.
-In addition, individuals who are not currently licensed in Illinois and are seeking licensure in an eligible profession during the next two budget years will not pay the application fee.
-IDFPR is committed to helping as many frontline healthcare workers as possible obtain financial relief in the coming two years.
-We thank them for the critical services they have provided during the COVID-19 pandemic.
+In addition, individuals who are not currently licensed in Illinois and are seeking licensure in an eligible profession during their renewal fiscal budget years will not pay the application fee..

 Q. What are the effective dates of the fee waiver?